-Our existing ground water treatment plant was originally constructed in 1953 and it was expanded and upgraded in 1961, 1970, 1980, 1997 and 2006.
+Our existing ground water treatment plant was originally constructed in 1953.

 The current plant is vulnerable to damage in a seismic event and there is a need to cover the treatment plant filters to meet State requirements for airborne contamination of treated water.
-Instead of spending over \$8,000,000 for these improvements, it has been determined that it makes more fiscal sense to construct a new ground water treatment plant to meet the City's needs.
+It makes more fiscal sense to construct a new ground water treatment plant to meet the City's needs.